Marco Belinelli: Virtus Bologna (2020–2025)

+On 18 August 2025, Belinelli announced his retirement from professional basketball, concluding his 20-year professional career, citing that he gave the game of basketball "...my heart.
+Every piece of me.
+Every single day.
+Basketball gave me everything… and I gave it everything I had.”

 National team career

 Belinelli made his debut with the Italian national team in the 2006 FIBA World Championship.
 In that tournament, he scored 25 points against the United States national team, including a dunk on Carmelo Anthony.
 In that tournament, he averaged 13.5 points per game, being the best scorer of his team.

 He averaged 15.5 points per game at the 2007 EuroBasket, 12.0 points per game at the 2011 EuroBasket, 13.6 points per game at the 2013 EuroBasket, 16.3 points per game at the 2015 EuroBasket and 17.9 points per game at the 2017 EuroBasket.